 Position Types and Eligible Immigration Status for Scholars

-Visa categories vary from position to position based on whether it is a paid or unpaid position and whether the position is temporary or permanent.
-For many positions, several visa options may be available depending on the applicant’s eligibility, country of citizenship, and whether they are already in the U.S. in a particular non-immigrant status.
-Generally, sponsorship for the J-1 Exchange Visitor visa is the standard for applicants coming directly from outside of the U.S.
+Some HR positions may have more than one visa option depending on the applicant’s eligibility, country of citizenship, and whether they are already in the U.S. in a particular non-immigrant status.
+The J-1 Exchange Visitor program is the standard for applicants coming directly from outside of the U.S.

-It is left primarily to the hiring department to decide the title that will be given to a J-1 exchange visitor.
-We have listed the main groups of position types at NC State University and the suitability of J-1 status for this position:
+It is left primarily to the hiring department to decide the appropriate HR title assigned to a J-1 Exchange Visitor.
+Below are the main groups of position types at NC State University and the suitability of J-1 status for this position:

 - Available visa possibilities at NC State University